 Strategy Audience Tactic Timing/ Budget Lead Update city website All Provide information about the review on city's heritage web page.
-Include a contact (Danika) Include a list of frequently asked questions Web team with content provided by City staff Send direct mail to B, C + D heritage property owners B, C + D heritage property owners 1.
-Send letter explaining the review process, timing and potential outcomes See draft attached Host virtual information meeting for B, C + D rated heritage property owners All Coordinate virtual meeting to provide a short presentation about the review and answer any questions.
-City staff and heritage committee members Follow up with property owners about outcome of review B, C + D- rated heritage property owners Prepare two letters to send to property owners: Group A - notify property owner that home is being recommended for the heritage register and provide the date of the committee meeting when the recommendation will go to Council Group B - notify property owner that home is not being recommended for heritage register On-going, as recommendations brought forward to Council City staff Leverage city's social media channels Public Share posts to promote the new additions to the register, the strengthening of Burlington's' heritage and City's conservation strategy On-going, as recommendations brought forward to Council Jeevan to post, with content from City staff
+Include a contact (Danika) Include a list of frequently asked questions Web team with content provided by City staff Send direct mail to B, C + D heritage property owners B, C + D heritage property owners Send letter to B grade properties explaining the review process, timing and potential outcomes Same approach as above for C & D See draft attached Host virtual information meeting for B, C + D rated heritage property owners All Coordinate virtual meeting to B grade property owners to provide a short presentation about the review and answer any questions.
+Follow same approach for C & D City staff and heritage committee members Follow up with property owners about outcome of review B, C + D- rated heritage property owners Beginning with B grade properties, prepare two letters to send to property owners: Group A - notify property owner that home is being recommended for the heritage register and provide the date of the committee meeting when the recommendation will go to Council Group B - notify property owner that home is not being recommended for heritage register Follow same approach for C & D On-going, as recommendations brought forward to Council City staff Leverage city's social media channels Public Share posts to promote the new additions to the register, the strengthening of Burlington's' heritage and City's conservation strategy On-going, as recommendations brought forward to Council Jeevan to post, with content from City staff